 Mobile working’s popularity is not likely to slow down any time soon.
 According to a report by Technavio, the global enterprise mobility market size is poised to grow by $862 million by 2024.3However, mobile working is more than just checking emails on a smartphone.

 It’s having the ability to work, collaborate and communicate seamlessly and securely regardless of location.
-This firmly relies on technology and devices that allow employees to work from anywhere, at any time, without compromising their working experience or productivity.
+This firmly relies on technology and devices that allow employees to work from anywhere, at any time, without compromising their working experience, productivity, or customer service.

 What is mobile working?

 While it may seem like an easy concept to accomplish, a careless adoption of mobile working could be disastrous for any business.
-Poor data services are mobile working’s worst enemy.
+Poor data services or cellular networks are mobile working’s worst enemy.

 Mobile working requires a great focus on device management and security measures and, most importantly, reliable connectivity and fast access to business-critical applications.